Escaping Workspace (pt. 1)

 Copying Email

 Fresh Google accounts have a nice button to import mail and contacts from other providers.
-When migrating from a another consumer Gmail account, this button offerr a one-click integration with ShuttleCloud to import everything.
+When migrating from a another consumer Gmail account, this button offer a one-click integration with ShuttleCloud to import everything.
 This integration is not available when moving from a Workspace account (probably Google does not want people to move from Workspace accounts easily?), and ShuttleCloud also does not allow using it directly.
 There are two other alternatives.

 POP3 Import